-Applications must be received no later than 60 days prior to the planned visit or a late processing fee of £100 will be charged.
+Applications must be received no later than 90 days prior to the planned visit or a late processing fee will be charged (please see page 8 for details).
 GSGSSI cannot guarantee that late submissions will be processed in time for the visit.
 Every application received by GSGSSI is processed which takes considerable resource.